axone-protocol/docs/docs/whitepaper/token-model.md

 _Work in progress_

 The $KNOW valuation of curation shares is determined by the bonding curve and can be volatile.
 It is possible to suffer big losses (or make big gains).
 Signaling early means each share costs less $KNOW.
-By extension, this means you earn more Curator royalties/$KNOW than later Curators for the same item.
+By extension, this means you earn more Curator royalties / $KNOW than later Curators for the same item.

 ### Risks